 Fluor has been delivering projects at the Escondida mine, 3,200 meters above sea level in the Chilean Andes Mountains, since the late 1980s.

 Escondida, operated by BHP Billiton, is the birthplace of large-scale mining projects for Fluor in Chile and a major portion of its 30-year history in South America.
-During that period, Fluor has provided studies; engineering, procurement, construction management (EPCM); and technical services to the owners of the world’s largest copper producing mine.
+During that period, Fluor has provided studies; engineering, procurement, construction management; and technical services to the owners of the world’s largest copper producing mine.

 Minera Escondida is just one example of Fluor’s global leadership in executing large-scale, complex projects in remote parts of the world.